LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-02-system-architecture.md

 #### System Idle Process

 - this process (as well as the process named System) isn’t running a real user-mode image.
-- its name differs from utility to utility (because of implementation details)
+- its name differs from utility to utility (because of implementation details).

 #### System Process and System Threads